-Several tools are provided for monitoring and administering a system after it has been implemented.
-Some of these tools can also used during the implementation process.
+Several other tools are provided for monitoring and administering a system after it is implemented.
+Some of these tools can also be used during the implementation process.
 Instructions for accessing and using the administrative and monitoring tools are in the System Administration Guide.